-Avoid the common mistake of merely promoting your best salesperson unless you are 100% sure that he or she will deliver more value behind the scenes.
+Avoid the common mistake of merely promoting your best salesperson unless you are 100% sure that they will deliver more value behind the scenes.

-Your sales leader will need to be adept at, communicating, prioritizing and analyzing.
+Your sales leader will need to be adept at communicating, prioritizing, multitasking and analyzing.

 A great sales leader will understand that for communication to be effective, it needs to move in both directions.
 They should always be open to feedback from their team about what is working and what isn’t.
 In turn, they should be able to inspire and inform the team.